coltorapps/builder/docs/src/app/docs/guides/form-builder/page.md

         Add Text Field
       </button>
       {/*
-      | We render the `EntityAttributes` component only when
+      | We render the `BuilderEntityAttributes` component only when
       | an entity is active.
 We also provide the components
       | that render attribute components for each defined
       | entity type in the builder (currently, it's only the
       | text field).
       */}
       {activeEntityId ? (
-        <EntityAttributes
+        <BuilderEntityAttributes
           builderStore={builderStore}
           components={{ textField: TextFieldAttributes }}
           entityId={activeEntityId}